Kong/kong/README.md

   --header 'Host: mockbin.com' \
   --header 'apikey: 123456'
 HTTP/1.1 200 OK
-...
 ```

+Your user can now consume this API.

-To go further into mastering Kong, refer to the complete [documentation](#documentation).
+To go further into mastering Kong and its plugins, refer to the complete [documentation](#documentation).

 ## Documentation